Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Background

 \subsection{Restricted versus Ambient balls}

-It is important to point out that the nerve theorem needs not apply to the \v{C}ech complex built using ambient, as opposed, to restricted balls.
-In particular, the homology of $\mathbb{X}$, may not be correctly recovered using unions of ambient balls even if the point cloud is dense in $\mathbb{X}$ and the radii of the balls all vanish.
+It is important to point out that the nerve theorem needs not to be applied to the \v{C}ech complex built using ambient, as opposed, to restricted balls.
+In particular, the homotopy type of $\mathbb{X}$, may not be correctly recovered using unions of ambient balls even if the point cloud is dense in $\mathbb{X}$ and the radii of the balls all vanish.
 We elucidate this point in the next example.
 Below, $\mathbb{B}_{\mathbb{R}^d}(x,r)$ denotes the open ambient ball in $\mathbb{R}^d$ centered at $x$ and of radius $r>0$.